strapdata/elassandra/README.md

 zip -d cassandra-all-2.1.8.jar 'org/apache/cassandra/service/StorageService$*'
 zip -d cassandra-all-2.1.8.jar 'org/apache/cassandra/service/StorageService.class'
 ```
-* Add target/elasticassandra-SNAPSHOT-x.x.jar and all its dependencies from @target/lib@ in your cassandra lib directory
+* Add 'target/elasticassandra-SNAPSHOT-x.x.jar' and all its dependencies from 'target/lib' in your cassandra lib directory.
-* Add elasticsearch.yml in the cassandra conf directory
+* Add 'target/conf/elasticsearch.yml' in the cassandra conf directory.
-* Replace the bin/cassandra script by the one provided in target/bin/cassandra.
-It adds an option -e to start cassandra with elasticsearch.
+* Replace your 'bin/cassandra' script by the one provided in 'target/bin/cassandra'.
+The option '-e' to start cassandra with elasticsearch.
-* Optionally add bin/shortcuts.sh
-* Run bin/cassandra -e to start a cassandra node including elasticsearch.
+* Run 'bin/cassandra -e' to start a cassandra node including elasticsearch.
-* The cassandra logs logs/system.log includes elasticsearch logs according to the your conf/logback.conf settings.
+* The cassandra logs in 'logs/system.log' includes elasticsearch logs according to the your 'conf/logback.conf' settings.

 ### Check your cluster state